kotamine/piecemealR/docs/02-Essentials.md

 We can avoid repeating ourselves with writing similar lines of codes if we turn them into a function.
 Functions contain a series of tasks that can be applied to varying objects such as different vectors, matrices, characters, data frames, lists, and functions.

 A function consists of input arguments, tasks (R expressions), and output as an object (e.g. a vector, matrix, character, data frame, list, or function etc.).
-It can be named or remain anonymous (typically defined and used inside a function like `lapply()`).
+It can be named or remain anonymous (typically used inside a function like `lapply()`).

 ```r